Install Helm

 kubectl get svc -n monitoring

-Look for EXTERNAL-IP
+Look for EXTERNAL-IP under the grafana service.

 πΉ Step 4: Get Grafana Admin Password